rudyberends/lox-audioserver/README.md

 - Node.js **20** or newer (the repo uses `@tsconfig/node20`).
 - npm (ships with Node) for dependency management.
 - A configured Loxone Miniserver if you want to pair with real hardware.
-- Optional: a Music Assistant instance if you plan to use the Music Assistant backend/provider.
 - Easiest deployment: use the published Docker image (see [Quick Start](#quick-start)).

 ## Quick Start